ianfnelson/blog.iannelson.uk/content/posts/2014-04-22-one-reason-why-ncrunch-is-worth-the-cost.md

   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchConfig2.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchConfig2.png" alt="" /></a></figure>
 </div>

-### NCrunch Lets Me Utilise Other Computers&#8217; Resources {#ncrunch-lets-me-utilise-other-computers-resources.wp-block-heading}
+### NCrunch Lets Me Utilise Other Computers’ Resources {#ncrunch-lets-me-utilise-other-computers-resources.wp-block-heading}

 The latest version of NCrunch even lets me utilise the resources of any other computers or VMs that I may have at my disposal, enslaving them into my army of code compilers and test runners &#8211; buwahahahaha!

-In the screenshots below you can see that I&#8217;ve sneakily added my kids&#8217; laptop as another node in my NCrunch cluster, to offload some of the work from my development machine.
+In the screenshots below you can see that I’ve sneakily added my kids’ laptop as another node in my NCrunch cluster, to offload some of the work from my development machine.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchDistributed.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/NCrunchDistributed.png" alt="" /></a></figure>